History of Suresnes: Beginnings

 On March 4, 1790, France was divided into departments.
 Suresnes became part of the Paris department, the arrondissement of Saint-Denis, and the canton of Nanterre.
-However, the boundaries of Suresnes and its neighboring communes were not yet completely fixed, as the municipality expressed its desire to see certain territorial anomalies, perceived as injustices, eliminated.
-The new boundary, which still did not include Mont Valérien, remained in place until 1850 when the fort was annexed to the commune.
+However, the boundaries of Suresnes and its neighboring communes were not yet fully fixed, as the municipality sought to eliminate certain territorial anomalies, perceived as injustices.
+The new boundary, which still did not include Mont Valérien, remained in place until 1850, when the fort was annexed to the commune.

 Between 1790 and 1792, the municipal council paved the streets (on Place de la Croix, the future Place Henri-IV, a lead plaque was engraved: “First paving stone laid by Bougault, first mayor, 1790”), indicating the names of the roads and numbered the houses.
 The municipality also took over responsibility for the needy from the parish priest.
 A year later, to commemorate July 14, 1789, Bougault had a commemorative plaque installed on the Place de la Croix (it was broken on the night of August 17, without the culprit being identified).
-The coat of arms on the church pew was modified, with the Saint-Germain coat of arms replaced by the letters “S. L.,” with a Phrygian cap on the crown.
-In mid-1790, the National Guard was once again reformed and had disputes with the municipality.
+The coat of arms on the church pew was modified, with the Saint-Germain coat of arms replaced by the letters "S. L.", with a Phrygian cap on the crown.
+In mid-1790, the National Guard was reformed and clashed with the municipality.

 Engraving of the Fête de la Fédération held on July 14, 1790, in Paris, where part of the authorities of Suresnes went.

 In relative calm, Suresnes lived through the events of the Revolution.
 On January 16, 1791, the town's parish priest took the oath of allegiance to the Republic.
 On March 27, to celebrate the restoration of the King, the municipal body and the National Guard attended the Te Deum in the church, with the cannons sounding several times.
 On April 12, a mass was celebrated for Mirabeau's death.
 On learning of the King's flight on June 21, Bougault was dismayed, placed the weapons under guard, and had suspicious persons arrested.
 On July 14, half the town council and guard went to the Champ-de-Mars for the Fête de la Fédération, while the other half organized a ceremony in the commune.
 The national property belonging to religious communities (land, buildings, etc.) was sold in two stages (for a total of 151,400 pounds), on September 22 and October 21, 1791, all buyers being Suresnois (the commune also made purchases, including the communal oven).
 The archives of the seigniorial house were transferred to Saint-Denis.
 In September 1791, following the proclamation of the Constitution, a Te Deum was sung in the church.
-On October 23, 1791, the prison and dungeon doors, the iron bars of the arrest chamber, and the justice post were moved to the cemetery, to symbolically bury the memory of the abbey.
+On October 23, 1791, the prison and dungeon doors, the iron bars of the arrest chamber, and the justice post were moved to the cemetery, to bury the memory of the abbey symbolically.